eldh/statext/README.md

 ## Example

+There are a few runnable examples under `/packages`, including a TodoMVC and an example using React Suspense.

 ![Counter example](./example.gif)

 This minimal example shows how to use Statext.
 It should look pretty familiar if you have worked with react before.